top of page

 Dealing with Stage Fright - Interview with FIVIO

-I sat together with firstviolinblog.com to talk about public speaking anxieties / stage fright.
+I sat together with Firstviolinblog founder, to talk about public speaking anxieties / stage fright.
 I offered them training and at the end we had a chat (in German) about the fear of standing on stage, which is not only something musicians have to face.
 But everyone experiences that if they have to present something in front of a group, be it on stage or on video calls.

 This is part of their transcription of our talk turning into a sort of Q&A Interview.